On measures derived from orbital integrals: Introduction

-The approach applies directly to compact semi-simple Lie groups and is based on operations which can be done in finite dimensional spaces of polynomials endowed with the apolar inner product, which is the Segal-Bargmann-Fock space inner product restricted to polynomials.
-This operation if performed to both sides of an equation where the Fourier-Laplace transform of the unknown measure is written as an exponential polynomial involving the discriminant.
-The framework in the article was motivated in part by \cite{miglioli} where the Harish-Chandra-Itzykson-Zuber (HCIZ) integral formula was put in the context of Segal-Bargmann spaces, and also \cite{stanley} where divided difference operators and their adjoints were used to solve algebraic problems.
-In this article we took finite degree parts of power series and performed operations on these polynomials.
-Proofs in which finite degree terms are considered separately and an exponential function is constructed at the end are not uncommon in related literature, see for example the character expansion in the HCIZ integral in \cite{salamon} and the proof of the Duistermaat-Heckman localization formula \cite{salamon}.
+The approach applies directly to compact semisimple Lie groups and is based on operations which can be done in finite dimensional spaces of polynomials endowed with the apolar inner product, which is the Segal-Bargmann-Fock space inner product restricted to polynomials.
+These operation are performed to both sides of an equation where the Fourier-Laplace transform of the unknown measure is written as an exponential polynomial involving the discriminant.
+The framework in this article was motivated in part by \cite{miglioli} where the Harish-Chandra-Itzykson-Zuber (HCIZ) integral formula was put in the context of Segal-Bargmann spaces, and also \cite{stanley} where divided difference operators and their adjoints were used to solve algebraic problems.
+In the present work we considered finite-degree truncation of power series and performed operations on these polynomials.
+Proofs in which finite-degree terms are treated separately and an exponential function is constructed at the end are not uncommon in related literature, see for example the character expansion in the HCIZ integral in \cite{salamon} and the proof of the Duistermaat-Heckman localization formula \cite{salamon}.

 The article is organized as follows.
-In Section \ref{secprel} we present the necessary results to state and prove the main theorems of the article.
-In Section \ref{sec1} we give a characterization of the pushforward of an orbital measure and in Section \ref{sec2} we give a characterization of the radial part of the convolution of two orbital measures.
+In Section \ref{secprel} we present the necessary results to state and prove the main theorems of the article, including several characterizations of the adjoint of the division by the discriminant.
+In Section \ref{sec1} we obtain a characterization of the pushforward of an orbital measure, and we obtain the moments of the measure for type \textrm{A} root systems.
+In Section \ref{sec2} we provide a characterization of the radial part of the convolution of two orbital measures.